CheesyModz/BINGO/README.md

 `bash LINUX GoodInputs/badInput1`

 # How to run - Bad Inputs (To test program)
-For bad inputs that contain incorrect LINUX cards and seed numbers do \n `bash LINUX BadInputs/fileName`
+For bad inputs that contain incorrect LINUX cards and seed numbers do `bash LINUX BadInputs/fileName`
 For example
 `bash LINUX BadInputs/goodInput0`